vttale/serve-stale/README.md

    expanded to allow for expired data to be used in the exceptional circumstance that a recursive resolver is unable to refresh the information.
-It is predicated on the observation that authoritative server unavailability can cause outages even when the underlying data those servers would return is typically unchanged.
+It is predicated on the observation that authoritative server unavailability causes outages even when the underlying data those servers would return is typically unchanged.

    A method is described for this use of stale data, balancing the competing needs of resiliency and freshness.
-While this intended to be immediately useful to the installed base of DNS software, an [RFC6891] EDNS option is also proposed for enhanced signalling around the use of stale data by implementations that understand it.
+While this is intended to be immediately useful to the installed base of DNS software, an [RFC6891] EDNS option is also proposed in this document for enhanced signalling around the use of stale data by implementations that understand it.

+   Note that it is highly desirable to couple this with a

+2. Notes to readers

+   [ RFC Editor, please remove this section before publication!
+   Readers: This is conversational text to describe what we've done, and will be removed, please don't bother sending editorial nits :-) ]

+   Due to circumstances, the authors of this document got sidetracked, and we lost focus.
+We are now reviving it, and are trying to address / incorporate comments.
+There has also been more deployment and implementation recently, and so this document is now more describing what is known to work instead of simply proposing a concept. ]

+   Open questions / notes:

+   o  As we know that a number of implementations are doing something
+      like serve-stale without any signalling, we are proposing removing the signalling, other than a "please do not do serve-stale EDNS" option for debugging.

+   o  The TTL value to set in stale answers returned by recursive
+      resolvers

+   o

-2. Terminology
+3. Terminology

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and